An Exegetical Commentary

 from every tribe: Grk. phulē.
 See the note on 1:7.
 "Tribe" is a grouping based on blood kinship or habitation. and tongue: Grk. glossa, language.
 This is an archaic translation given that glossa either means the physical organ in the mouth or a distinctive language system unique to a people.
 The word does not refer to a group of people that experience unintelligible speech while in religious ecstasy.

-and people: Grk. laos means people and may refer to a crowd, people in contrast to their leaders, or people of a particular nation.
+and people: Grk. laos, a group of humans, understood geographically or ethnically.
+The term may refer to a crowd, people in contrast to their leaders, or people of a particular nation.
 Laos is used primarily in Scripture, though not exclusively, to refer to Israel or the congregational members as the people of God.
 Sometimes laos is used as a parallel to "nations" (Grk. ethnos).
-The essential difference between the two words is that laos could be interpreted as a group deliberately formed, and ethnos would be a natural grouping bound by ties of family, clan and a common descent (DNTT, II, 796).
+The essential difference between the two words is that laos could be interpreted as a group deliberately formed, and ethnos would be a natural grouping bound by ties of family, clan and a common descent (DNTT 2:796).
 The word translated "people" is the same word from which "laity" is derived.
 Its basic meaning in the apostolic writings refers to ordinary folks, the masses, without any specific ethnic or racial overtones.

-and nation: Grk. ethnos.
-See the note on 2:26.
+and nation: Grk. ethnos, humans belonging to a people group.
+In the LXX ethnos appears about 1000 times and generally renders Heb. goy (SH-1471; pl. goyim), "nation, people" (DNTT 2:790).
+The term is first used in Genesis 10 to describe the list of seventy nations, then of descendants of Abraham (Gen 12:2) and then even more specifically of Israel (Ex 19:6; Deut 4:6; Ps 106:5; Isa 9:1).
 "Nation" is a grouping based on common culture and may or may not be confined within specific political borders (cf. John 11:52; Acts 26:4).
 These demographic groupings may overlap in definition as illustrated by Acts 2:5, 8-11, but together they serve as testimony that God loves the entire world (John 3:16).
-The Lambís death provided atonement not only for the Jews, but for all Gentiles (1Jn 2:2) that have been grafted into the Hebrew olive tree and granted the privilege of citizenship in the commonwealth of Israel (Rom 11:17, 24; Eph 2:12).
+The Lamb's death provided atonement not only for the Jews, but for all Gentiles (1Jn 2:2) that have been grafted into the Hebrew olive tree and granted the privilege of citizenship in the commonwealth of Israel (Rom 11:17, 24; Eph 2:12).

-Godís realm bears little resemblance to the kingdoms of this world.
-Heavenís sovereign ruler governs according to an absolute set of standards and, without favoritism, demonstrates His care and compassion for all the citizens.
+God's realm bears little resemblance to the kingdoms of this world.
+Heaven's sovereign ruler governs according to an absolute set of standards and, without favoritism, demonstrates His care and compassion for all the citizens.
 He is even willing to share power with His faithful servants by rewarding them with positions of authority over cities (Luke 19:17-19).
 Yeshua also promised His apostles that they would "judge" the twelve tribes of Israel (Matt 19:28).
-Therefore, the saints are not just subjects of the King, but partners in His reign.
+Therefore, followers of Yeshua are not just subjects of the King, but partners in His reign.

 During the present age the kingdom has been manifest in the faithful remnant of Israel and disciples of Yeshua who have been loyal to the King in heaven.
 With the second advent of Yeshua, the kingdom in exile (cf. Gal 4:26; Php 3:20; Heb 11:13; 1Pet 1:1) will become the only kingdom as Yeshua the King establishes his "political" rule on the earth (1Cor 15:23-25).
-Although there is a strong interest by some Christian groups to establish a Christian government or at least to elect Christians to public office, the only biblical mandate the saints have with respect to the world is to proclaim the Gospel.
-God did not intend for the saints to reign on the earth without the Messiah (cf. 2Tim 2:12).
+Although there is a strong interest by some Christian groups to establish a Christian government or at least to elect Christians to public office, the only biblical mandate the followers of Yeshua have with respect to the world is to proclaim the good news of salvation.
+God did not intend for His people to reign on the earth without the Messiah (cf. 2Tim 2:12).

-11ó And I looked, and I heard the voice of many angels around the throne and the living creatures and the elders; and the number of them was myriads of myriads, and thousands of thousands,
+11— And I looked, and I heard the voice of many angels around the throne and of the living beings and of the elders; and the number of them was ten thousands of ten thousands, and thousands of thousands,

 saying with a loud voice: The sound of 101 million angels speaking in unison would indeed be loud.
 Worthy is the Lamb that was slain: Grk. sphazō, perf. pass. part.
 See the note on verse 6 above.
 The worthiness of the Lamb is reasserted, which has its basis in the Lamb being slain, a shorthand phrase for His overcoming Satan and accomplishing atonement for the human race.